THE BEST STONE GUITAR PICKS

 What Do Stone Guitar Picks Sound Like?

 It is often said that using stone guitar picks will add life to the tone and sound of your guitar.
 The reason for this is because the strings become more resonant and vibrate a lot more than other synthetic materials.
 I tend to agree that that stone picks add life to the sound however, I feel that this only applies to using stone plectrums on acoustic guitars.
-With electric guitars, the sound is being amplified and often effected by pedals so the true resonant and livelty sound of the guitar pick will most likely get lost when using them on electrics.
+With electric guitars, the sound is being amplified and often affected by pedals so the true resonant and livelty sound of the guitar pick will most likely get lost when using them on electrics.

 When it comes to the use of synthetic materials for guitar picks like popular delrin and celluloid, it is often agreed that these plastics tend to dull the strings in comparison to stone guitar picks.
 It is important to note that each specific stone material will have its own unique sound and tone but for the most part, stone guitar picks will have the same tonal characteristics.